 The sound intensity decreases with a ratio 1/r to the distance.

-The acoustic power level does not decrease with the doubling of distance.
+The emitted acoustic power does not decrease with the doubling of distance.

 A lamp with the power of 100 watts has in 1 m or in 10 m distance still the same watts.